samjdedes/MRI_brain_scan_tumor_detection/README.md

 # Appendix
 ## Repository Navigation

-Below visualizes the structure of this repository.
+Below visualizes the structure of the repository.

 ```
 MRI_brain_scan_tumor_detection